anime-dl/anime-downloader/docs/index.rst

 - Kissanime - requires Node.js
 - Kisscartoon - requires Node.js

-NOTE: To download from sites marked `[cloudflare]`, anime-downloader has to be installed with cloudflare support(See below).
+NOTE: To download from sites marked `[cloudflare]`, anime-downloader has to be installed with cloudflare support(See below);

 .. toctree::
    :maxdepth: 2